 - Philosophy 350 Computing Ethics

-The only other requirement will be the completion of a pass/fail, (0-credit) Applied Ethics Certificate Capstone, an independent study course in which you will write a reflection essay reviewing and commenting upon what you have learned in your Certificate courses concerning the nature of ethical issues in the areas covered.
+The only other requirement is the completion of a pass/fail, (0-credit) Applied Ethics Certificate Capstone, an independent study course in which you will write a reflection essay reviewing and commenting upon what you have learned in your Certificate courses concerning the nature of ethical issues in the areas covered.

 To pursue an Applied Ethics Certificate, first fill out this form and then take it to the front desk of the University Advising Resource Center (UARC) office.